dd010101/vyos-jenkins/readme.md

 ```bash
 make testraid
 ```

+If you encounter failures please rerun the test multiple times - there are known race conditions that can occur and this causes false-positives.

 You can as well run smoketest directly from **installed** VyOS, but you need many network interfaces otherwise some tests will fail.
 The test is expecting 8 or more network ports.
 You do it by simply including